AnggaR96s/Reforestation/README.md

-## Why did the tree go to the dentist?
-It needed a root canal.
+## My dog used to chase people on a bike a lot.
+It got so bad I had to take his bike away.